fabricioply/Twitch-Plays/README.md

 # Twitch-Plays
-Just the code in pyhton to Twitch Plays, based on a code I've find years ago on google.
+Just a code in pyhton for Twitch Plays, based on a code I've find years ago on google.

 You can change everything you can, as I do.